ArduPilot/ardupilot_wiki/dev/source/docs/apmcopter-code-overview.rst

 .. toctree::
     :maxdepth: 1

-    Library description <apmcopter-programming-libraries>
     Attitude Control <apmcopter-programming-attitude-control-2>
     Adding Parameters <code-overview-adding-a-new-parameter>
     Adding a new flight mode <apmcopter-adding-a-new-flight-mode>
     Scheduling your new code to run intermittently <code-overview-scheduling-your-new-code-to-run-intermittently>
     Adding a new MAVLink message <code-overview-adding-a-new-mavlink-message>
-    Adding a new MAVLink Gimbal <code-overview-adding-support-for-a-new-mavlink-gimbal>